ssuryanarayanan/Qi-Docs/docs/Introducing_Qi.rst

 Within a Namespace, Qi defines three different objects in which to store and manage data:

 -  **Type**: A user-defined structure that denotes a single measured event or object for storage.
+In Qi, a type is called a QiType.
 -  **Stream**: A basic unit of storage consisting of an ordered series of objects that conform to a type definition.
+In Qi, a strea is called a QiStream.
 -  **Stream Behavior**: Defines how Qi interpolates or extrapolates data during event retrieval when requests occur before, after, or between existing data events.